UniMath/agda-unimath/src/analysis/differentiable-real-maps-on-proper-closed-intervals-real-numbers.lagda.md

 open import real-numbers.rational-real-numbers
 open import real-numbers.similarity-real-numbers
 open import real-numbers.strict-inequality-real-numbers
-open import real-numbers.uniformly-continuous-real-functions-proper-closed-intervals-real-numbers
+open import real-numbers.uniformly-continuous-real-maps-proper-closed-intervals-real-numbers
 ```

 </details>

 ## Idea

-Given a function `f` from a
+Given a map `f` from a
 [proper closed interval](real-numbers.proper-closed-intervals-real-numbers.md)
 `[a, b]` of [real numbers](real-numbers.dedekind-real-numbers.md) to the real
 numbers, `g` is a
-{{#concept "derivative" Disambiguation="of a real-valued function on a proper closed interval" WD="derivative" WDID=Q29175 Agda=is-derivative-real-function-proper-closed-interval-ℝ}}
+{{#concept "derivative" Disambiguation="of a real-valued map on a proper closed interval" WD="derivative" WDID=Q29175 Agda=is-derivative-real-map-proper-closed-interval-ℝ}}
 of `f` if there [exists](foundation.existential-quantification.md) a modulus
 function `μ` such that for `ε : ℚ⁺` and any `x` and `y` in `[a, b]` within a
 `μ(ε)`-[neighborhood](real-numbers.metric-space-of-real-numbers.md) of each